2025 Community impact report

 • The dedicated community partners throughout our county.

-• Carlton-Cook-Lake-St. Louis Community Health Board.
+• The Carlton-Cook-Lake-St. Louis Community Health Board.

 • The St. Louis County Board.